How To Evaluate The Worth Of An eCommerce Business

 How does the ecommerce platform impact business valuation?

-The choice of ecommerce platform can affect scalability, user experience, and operational costs.
+The choice of an ecommerce platform can affect scalability, user experience, and operational costs.
 Platforms that are secure, user-friendly, and scalable can enhance business value.

 What role does social media presence play in ecommerce valuation?